-The gift, grant, or donation must be in the form of cash or check that will be deposited in the Office of the Public Guardianship Cash Fund, as created pursuant to § 13-94-108(1), C.R.S.
+The gift, grant, or donation must be in the form of cash, check, or credit card that will be deposited in the Office of the Public Guardianship Cash Fund, as created pursuant to § 13-94-108(1), C.R.S.
 (2017) ("Fund").
+In the discretion of the Commission, or Director as appropriate, an in-kind gift or donation may be received if it is determined that such can be accurately accounted for, the transaction is handled in a transparent manner, the donor is subject to the same terms and conditions as any other donor, and no conflict of interest or appearance of impropriety exists.